 Once the traffic signal showed the green arrow to the left, neither the SUV driven by Mr. Head’s Client nor the patrol car moved forward, for about 2 to 3 seconds.
-Then, the dark SUV driven by Client proceeded through the light, keeping a wide berth from the right-hand turning lane, where the police car was simultaneously turning.
+Then, the dark SUV driven by the Client proceeded through the light, keeping a wide berth from the right-hand turning lane, where the police car was simultaneously turning.

-The patrol car stayed in the right lane as both cars slowly proceeded along Cumberland Parkway, but when Client turned on his left turn signal (less than 10 seconds after turning) to make the first left turn, the lieutenant swiftly shifted over behind the client to follow the SUV, activating the blue lights, which required Client to stop immediately after turning left.
+The patrol car stayed in the right lane as both cars slowly proceeded along Cumberland Parkway, but when the Client turned on his left turn signal (less than 10 seconds after turning) to make the first left turn, the lieutenant swiftly shifted over behind the client to follow the SUV, activating the blue lights, which required Client to stop immediately after turning left.

-DUI lawyer Bubba Head knew this lieutenant’s prior history for making similar pullovers, and knew that the client was likely the one telling the truth.
+DUI lawyer Bubba Head knew this lieutenant’s prior history of making similar pullovers and knew that the client was likely the one telling the truth.
 This background and prior knowledge of this Cobb County officer helped the Client and his parents decide on retaining William Head as the DUI attorney to fight the case for them.
 The client had recently graduated from Georgia’s top engineering college with high honors, and a DUI conviction would create severe DUI consequences in his search for a new job.